Hublot: Stores

-As of 2019, Hublot had 169 Boutiques in several countries.
+As of 2019, Hublot had 169 boutiques in several countries.
 In February 2007, Hublot opened its first mono-brand store in Paris, in the Rue Saint-Honoré.
 The second was opened in the summer of that year, in the Hôtel Byblos, Saint-Tropez.
 Today, Hublot has a store on Bond Street, London.
 United States locations include Bal Harbour, Beverly Hills, Boca Raton, Dallas, Houston, two in Las Vegas, New York, Palm Beach and Scottsdale.

 Acquisition by LVMH

 In April 2008, luxury goods group LVMH announced it had acquired Hublot from Crocco for an undisclosed fee, adding to its existing portfolio of watch brands including TAG Heuer.

-Hublot WISeKey
+WISeKey

-At BaselWorld 2009, Hublot unveiled a new method of detecting counterfeit watches.
+At BaselWorld 2009, Hublot unveiled WISeKey, a new method of detecting counterfeit watches.
 Using a smart card, the system authenticates watches on Hublot's servers.
 The system went live in August 2009.

+Hublot Manufacture

+Hublot's first manufacture opened in 2009 in Nyon, near Geneva, Switzerland and rapidly developed notable manufacturing expertise and capabilities.